How a large family living in a garage while they built their home debt free inspired me to live more simply.

-A couple of nights ago, our family visited some friends from church.
+A couple of nights ago, our family visited some friends church.
 While all our friends are wonderful and interesting people, these particular friends are somewhat extraordinary.
-You see they have 9 children and they currently live in a garage!
+You see, they have 9 children and they currently live in a garage!

 Now, before you feel sorry for them, hear me out.

 Next to this garage stands a house they are building from ground level up totally debt free.
 Unless you are independently wealthy (which they are not), this takes time.
 So, until the house is livable (next year, Lord willing), all 11 of them live in the garage.

 This isn’t just any garage either.